-- (H. A. goes to S. E. corner to inspect Trestle Board.
-As H. A. leaves Trestle Board, C. of C. with Candidate meet and stop H. A. at South Gate.) - C. C. -G. M. H. A., when shall I receive the M. W.? - H. A. My worthy friend Adoniram, I do not know that you will ever receive it, for it is agreed by S., K of I., H., K. of Tyre, and myself, that the M. W. can only be given when the Temple is completed and dedicated, and then only in the presence of all three. - (H. A. turns to pass toward the West, when he is again interrupted.) - C. C. G M. H. A., suppose one of you three, even you yourself, should be removed by death prior to that event, how shall I then receive it? - (H. A. stops, stands meditating a few moments, then, taking the Candidate by the right arm, moves slowly around the Altar, going with the sun, saying:) - H A. Comp.
+C. C.-G. M. H. A., when shall I receive the M. W.?

+H. A.-My worthy friend Adoniram, I do not know that you will ever receive it, interrupted)

+(H. A turns to pass toward the West, when he is again

+C. C.-G. M. H. A., suppose one of you three, even you yourself, should be removed by death prior to that event, how shall I then receive it?

+(H A stops, stands meditating a few moments, then, taking the Candidate by the right arm, moves slowly around the Altar, going with the sun, saying:)

+H. A.-Comp.
 Adoniram, death is a theme not lightly to be broached by those who are subject to its power.
 The young may die, the old must die, and the wisest knoweth not how soon.
 There is none that escapes the inexorable doom.
 The youngest E. A. upon the checkered pavement below dwells ever in the shadow of death, while the invisible hand extends equally above King Solomon on his ivory throne.
 We walk upon the ashes of the generations who have gone this way before us, to which our ashes must in turn contribute.
 It is not for me, Comp.
 Adoniram, to hope for an exemption from the common doom of man.
-I may not live to see the Temple completed; the M. W. may be lost, but if I die (in front of E. , crossing right arm over left, and pointing down with the right hand) it will be buried there.
+I may not live to see the Temple completed; the M. W. may be lost, but if I die (in front of E. and pointing down) it will be buried there.

-(Circumambulates 2nd time.)
+(Circumambulates 2nd time)

-H. A. - Comp.
-Adoniram, death terminates the labor of man.
+H. A.-Comp.
+Adoniram, death termin-

+ates the labor of a man.
 Thenceforth the generations may build and occupy, but he will not be there.
 The teeming brain, the skillful hand, and the sinewy arm are alike useless and superfluous in the grave.
 As our Most Excellent King Solomon has said, "The dead know not anything; their love, their hatred and their envy is now perished; neither have they any more a portion forever in anything that is done under the sun."
 What an incentive is this to a faithful use of our time and our faculties, that we should build industriously while our strength endures, and labor to complete our work ere the week closes and the Sabbath of Eternity sets in.

 My work, Comp.
 Adoniram, is not complete, though I have labored long and faithfully to execute it.
-I may not live to see the Temple completed; the M. W. may be lost, but if I die ( pointing down as before) it will be buried there.
+I may not live to see the Temple completed, but if I die ( pointing down) it will be buried there.

-(Circumambulates 3rd time.)
+(Cncumambulates 31d time)

-H. A. - Comp.
+H. A.-Comp.
 Adoniram, it is through the gate of death that we find an entrance to the place of wages, refreshment and rest.

-The Supreme Master of the Universe, before whom we bow in adoration, and whose All-Seeing Eye has marked our labors in the Lodge below, promises to spread before us, in the Celestial Lodge above, all the joys and glories of His Eternal Sabbath.
+The Supreme Master of the Universe, before whom we bow in adoration, and whose All-Seeing Eye has marked our labors in the Lodge below, promises to spread before us, in the Celestial Lodge above, all the joys and glories of His

+Eternal Sabbath.
 After the strong hand of death has leveled all in the humiliation of the grave, the Almighty Hand of the Supreme Master shall prevail, and exalt every worthy brother to the glorious companionship of that undissolving Lodge.
 There the designs upon the Trestle Board will be seen completed.
 There the adoration of the 12th hour will be everlasting joy.
 There the noontide bliss will eternally shine.
 There the scales of doubt and darkness shall fall from my eyes, and the wise purposes of the Divine Architect will be displayed in all their splendor.